opencypher/cypherdb/src/content/docs/cypher/query-clauses/match.md

 ```

 :::note[Note]
-To avoid ambiguity, Kuzu forces the lower bound of shortest path to be 1.
+To avoid ambiguity, CypherDB forces the lower bound of shortest path to be 1.
 There are two interpretations when the lower bound is greater than 1:
 - Compute shortest path and then return the path whose length is greater than the lower bound.
 - Compute the path with length greater than lower bound and then return the shortest path.
 :::

 ## Named paths
-Kuzu treats paths as first-class citizens.
+CypherDB treats paths as first-class citizens.
 You can assign a named variable to a path (i.e., connected graph) and use it later on.

 The following query returns all paths between `Adam` and `Karissa`.
 ```cypher